KellenPretorius/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword - Counts the number of times the word bin appears in passwd file.
 16-whatsnext - Finds the word 'root' and prints it as well as the next 3 lines after every match.
-17-hidethisword - Hides the word bin in passwd file
+17-hidethisword - Hides the word bin in passwd file 18-letteonly - Displays all lines of a file starting with a letter using the [[:alpha:]] parameter and grep.